-When the Texas Legislature passed House Bill 72 in the summer of 1984, it became necessary to develop a comprehensive, coordinated database of public education information.
+When the Texas Legislature passed House Bill (HB) 72 in the summer of 1984, it became necessary to develop a comprehensive, coordinated database of public education information.
 The system had to allow student performance and progress to be measured accurately, evaluated fairly, and reported publicly in a timely manner.
 After two years of development, the State Board of Education (SBOE) in 1986 approved implementation of the Public Education Information Management System (PEIMS).

 The first PEIMS data collection took place in the fall of 1987.
 Districts were responsible for reporting organizational, financial, and staff information.
 The following year, dropout records became the first individual student data records submitted through PEIMS.
-A Person Identification Database (PID) system was implemented shortly thereafter, ensuring that each time data were collected for the same individual, certain pieces of basic identifying information matched.
+A Person Identification Database (PID) system was implemented shortly thereafter, enabling records for an individual to be linked across collections by matching identification information.
 With student-level data and a system for linking student records, TEA could produce automated aggregations of campus-, district-, and state-level information.